analytics & research

 - Result: a viable plan on how to improve online advertising campaigns and predict the outcome (conversion and traffic).

-Systematic collection of data on ROI, digital marketing campaigns and conversion optimization help to control the effectiveness of investment and profit from advertising both online and offline.
+Implement a systematic collection of data to control the effectiveness of investment and profit from online & offline advertising.

-The use of digital analytics as a connecting and controlling element of advertising management allows for a complex performance strategy development.
-Performance marketing should be fully analyzed.
+The use of digital analytics as a connecting and controlling element of advertising management allows for a sophisticated performance strategy development.
+Performance marketing should be thoroughly analyzed.
 The analytics indicates the specifics of returned investments and whether it is possible to improve the result.

 Who needs analytics?

 - Marketers.
-It provides data on cost-effectiveness of marketing channels and helps to optimise budget reasonably.
+It provides data on the cost-effectiveness of marketing channels and helps to optimize the budget reasonably.

 - Product managers.
 Analytics provides tools to calculate economic efficiency of the product, state hypotheses and justify the conclusions.

 - CEOs.
-Analytics provides end-to-end data assessment and full control over the funnel optimisation and CPP reduction.
+Analytics provides end-to-end data assessment and full control over the funnel optimization and CPP reduction.

 - Strategists.
 Analytics reveals areas of business where you can start making more money.

-Today when most businesses go online, digital analysts are in great demand.
-Even if companies do not earn online, they use the Internet as the main channel of communications with their target audience.
+Today when most businesses go online, digital analysts are in high demand.
+Even if companies do not earn online, they use the Internet as the main channel of communication with their target audience.
 Business needs specialists who can direct marketing, analyze data and give development recommendations.

-Today, unlike 5 years ago, in addition to Google Analytics and Yandex.Metrica, you need:
+Today, unlike five years ago, in addition to Google Analytics and Yandex.Metrica, you need:

 - to be able to work with Google Tag Manager;